Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerID`: The player to whose units the task will be inserted.
 If unspecified or -1, applies to all players except Gaia.

-This function inserts a task with the fields defined by the `xsTaskAmount` function to a specified unit.
+This function inserts or overwrites a task with the fields defined by the `xsTaskAmount` to a specified unit.
+If the task with the `actionType`, `targetMasterUnitID` and `Search Wait Time` (from `xsTaskAmount`) already exists it is overwritten, otherwise a new one is inserted at the end of the task list.

 ### 5.32. xsTaskAmount